 To achieve ideal lighting conditions, use this API with the main directional light and the HDR cubemap.

-Using the cubemap adds a minimal increase to processing.
 Whether the material of a given surface is specular or diffuse determines how it reflects its surroundings, and therefore whether the HDR cubemap is worth using.
 Because our virtual rocket's material is metallic, it has a strong specular component that directly reflects the environment around it and therefore benefits from the cubemap.
-On the other hand, a virtual object with a dull grey matte material doesn't have a specular component at all; its color primilarly depends on the diffuse component and it wouldn't benefit from a cubemap.
+On the other hand, a virtual object with a dull grey matte material doesn't have a specular component at all; its color primarily depends on the diffuse component and it wouldn't benefit from a cubemap.

 Here is the same rocket model in differently lit environments.
 All of these scenes were rendered using information from all three APIs, with directional shadows applied.

 AR_LIGHT_ESTIMATION_MODE_AMBIENT_INTENSITY mode determines the average pixel intensity and the